Real Estate Overseas For Cash Flow

 Before Rachel, Jeff Matthews showcased a leaseback rental in Scotland that means ownership of the Scottish castle where Queen Victoria honeymooned.

-Still to come this afternoon are Rich Holman on turnkey rental opportunities in Medellín, Colombia… Jim Hardesty on rentals on Mexico’s Yucatán coast… and Maria Abreu on how to gain residency in the Dominican Republic through an investment in real estate…
+Still to come this afternoon are Rich Holman on turnkey rental opportunities in Medellín, Colombia… and Jim Hardesty on rentals on Mexico’s Yucatán coast.

 Tomorrow I’ll share details of Lief Simon’s ideal property investment portfolio.